wimonkhae/cozy-threads/README.md

 ## Functionalities and Features
-- The application uses Stripe Product and Prices APIs.
+- The application uses Stripe Product and Prices APIs to retreive product information and display them.
 - This demo uses Stripe Hosted Checkout with [adaptive pricing](https://dashboard.stripe.com/settings/adaptive-pricing) enabled for Checkout, providing the best in class user payment experience with little to no development time.
 - Payment methods are configured in the Stripe Dashboard under [Payment methods settngs](https://dashboard.stripe.com/test/settings/payment_methods)
+- Log In with Stripe google account (for internal Stripe!) for quick access.
+- Log In with username and password (simulation of log in)
+- MongoDB Atlas to store user information and orders for retreival of information.

 ## Deploying Locally